jongha/jquery-emailinput/README.md

 [![Coverage Status](https://coveralls.io/repos/jongha/jquery-emailinput/badge.png)](https://coveralls.io/r/jongha/jquery-emailinput)
 [![Dependency Status](https://gemnasium.com/jongha/jquery-emailinput.png)](https://gemnasium.com/jongha/jquery-emailinput)

 jQuery-emailinput is email address input control for jQuery.
-It is really simple.
+This is jQuery plugin.
+This is required when creating an web mail service such as hotmail and gmail.
+It supports validation of email address.

 ## `Usage`